BashirAljounaidy/Telegram-Market-News-Bot/README.md

-\# Telegram-Market-News-Bot

-A `README` file is a document that provides information about the project, including how to set it up and use it.
-Here is an example of a `README` file for the Telegram echo bot script you provided:

 # Telegram Echo Bot

 This is a simple Telegram echo bot that replies with the same message that it receives.